spotbugs/spotbugs/docs/gradle.rst

 SpotBugs Gradle Plugin adds task dependency from `check` to these tasks, so you can simply run ``./gradlew check`` to run SpotBugs.

+If you do not want to generate tasks automatically, use `the SpotBugs Base Plugin <https://plugins.gradle.org/plugin/com.github.spotbugs-base>`_ instead.
+This plugin does not generate tasks so you can configure from scratch.

 Configure Gradle Plugin
 -----------------------

-Current version of SpotBugs Gradle Plugin uses the same way with FindBugs Gradle Plugin to configure.
-Please check the document for `FindBugsExtension <http://gradle.monochromeroad.com/docs/dsl/org.gradle.api.plugins.quality.FindBugsExtension.html>`_.
+This plugin uses the Extension to configure.
+Please check the document for `SpotBugsExtension <https://spotbugs-gradle-plugin.netlify.app/com/github/spotbugs/snom/SpotBugsExtension.html>`_.

 For instance, to specify the version of SpotBugs, you can configure like below: